yuansfer/yuansfer-mobile-sdk-android/README.md

     }
 }
 ```
-* Please add the `pocket_pay` dependency in the `build.gradle` file of the app-level gradle.
+* Please add the `pockyt_pay` dependency in the `build.gradle` file of the app-level gradle.
 Add the corresponding dependencies selectively based on the payments you want to support.
 ```gradle
 dependencies {
     ...